 Apple Inc. (NASDAQ:AAPL) is estimated to ship 286.4 million devices in 2014 through its iOS and Mac OS powered devices.
 As per the report, shipments of Apple products will grow at a rate of 18% in 2014, followed by 13% in 2015.
 This decline is bound to hurt its long-term prospects.
 Already, sales of iPads are on a decline in North America and to increase iPad growth, Apple will need to reinvigorate its replacement cycle.
 Currently, the Cupertino giant has dropped the prices of its flagship phone models, iPhone 5S and iPhone 5C by US$100 to tap the mid range smartphone market.
 Rumours are also surfacing of plans to release a large screen iPhone, purported as iPhone 6.
 Besides, Apple also has an opportunity to enter the wearables market and target niche categories such as fitness.

 Shipments of Windows OS products are estimated to reach 339.1 million this year.
 This represents only a modest 4.3% increase from last year.
 The projections also depict that Windows is on track to increase growth to 11.8% throughout 2015.
-Decline of traditional computing devices will force Windows OS to adapt to tablets and Smartphones.
+The decline of traditional computing devices will force Windows OS to adapt to tablets and Smartphones.
 Recently Microsoft Corporation (NASDAQ:MSFT) has announced to offer its OS for free to all smartphone and tablet vendors, extended its key services and has added a voice assistant named Cortana.

 Manufacturers are likely to consider a mix of Android and Windows devices in their portfolio.
-The device market looks set to reach saturation point with the growth rate of device shipments declining to 5.9% in 2015.
+The device market looks set to reach the saturation point with the growth rate of device shipments declining to 5.9% in 2015.
 If this prediction proves to be correct, this might be the year where device growth peaks to its limits.
 All tech companies, hardware and software alike will be looking to expand into new territories.